Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/vote-and-staking.md

 4. Click the vote button

 !!! info
-    - Currently the minimum amout to vote is set at 500
+    - Currently the minimum ammount needed to vote is set at 500 XCK